rails-girls-summer-of-code/summer-of-code/sponsors/packages.md

     <p>Supporting RGSoC enables our students to dedicate themselves to their Open Source learning projects full-time because their living expenses are covered by a monthly stipend.
 As a sponsor, you play a crucial part in making this happen, funding the budget pool from which the selected students will be paid.</p>

-    <p>If you would like to know more about RGSoC or present our program to your company, you can also take a look at the 2018 <a href="https://speakerdeck.com/alicetragedy/rgsoc-2018-sponsor-pitch">pitch deck</a>.</p>
+    <p>If you would like to know more about RGSoC or present our program to your company, you can also take a look at our most recent <a href="https://speakerdeck.com/foundation/rgsoc-2020-sponsor-pitch" target="_blank">pitch deck</a>.</p>
   </div>
 </div>